 How can the Gospel of John be called anti-Semitic when Jesus and his disciples were all Jews?

-How does the Book of Revelation promote hatred of Jews?
+What does the Book of Revelation say?
+Does it promote hatred of Jews?
+Let’s find out.

 Is it true that the New Testament criticism of the Jews is quite mild?